urbit/docs/arvo/eyre/tasks.md

 This `task` is how Eyre receives an inbound HTTP request.
 It will ordinarily be sent to Eyre by the runtime so you wouldn't use it except perhaps in tests.

 The `secure` field says whether it's over HTTPS.
-The `address` is the ip address from which the request originated.
-The [request:http](@/docs/arvo/eyre/data-types.md#request-http) is the HTTP request itself containing the method, url, headers and body.
+The `address` is the IP address from which the request originated.
+The [request:http](@/docs/arvo/eyre/data-types.md#request-http) is the HTTP request itself containing the method, URL, headers, and body.

 ## Returns